Monday, 9 Mar 2026

 Fiscal Consolidation and Its Impacts

 Fiscal consolidation involves policies aimed at reducing government deficits and debt accumulation.
 These may include cutting public spending and increasing taxes.
-While these steps can help stabilize the economy and restore confidence among investors, they can also lead to reduced public investment in crucial areas like job creation programs, education, and infrastructure.
+While these steps can help stabilize the economy and restore confidence among investors, they can also lead to reduced public investment in crucial areas like job creation programmes, education, and infrastructure.
 In the short term, this might limit the government’s ability to directly combat unemployment through state-led initiatives.

 Upcoming Budget Expectations